dxoverdy/Alpha2MQTT/Alpha2MQTT/README.txt

 Raw Read:
 =========
 Alpha2MQTT supports over 200 registers via the handled route, however it does not cater for registers in the Safety TEST, ATE TEST, CT calibration and Battery - INDUSTRY series categories (with the exception of 0x1000 Grid_Regulation.)
-This is because there are many more hundreds of registers in these categories, they are rather niche and on my inverter (SMILE B3) most I cannot query and test them.
+This is because there are many more hundreds of registers in these categories, they are rather niche and on my inverter (SMILE B3) most I cannot query and test.
 As such, by providing a raw read functionality Alpha2MQTT can expose any of these registers to advanced users and it will return the raw data bytes for onward processing as you see fit.

 Publish MQTT messages to:
 Alpha2MQTT/request/read/register/raw